What is a sausage tree? Facts about fruit, benefits & more

 The African sausage tree comes from a glamorous family

-Kigelia africana - more commonly known as the
+Kigelia africana - more commonly known as the "sausage tree" - in the Serengeti, Tanzania

 The Bignonia family contains some of the world’s most magnificent flowering trees.
 Many of Africa’s popular trees also belong to this family, like the Calabash, the Cape Honeysuckle, and the Jacaranda.